 If you turn left off the ferry and follow the coast round you will have great views back on the town.
 It really is post card perfect.
 Keep following the path for about 15 minutes and you’ll find two beautiful beach clubs:

-Beach Club Hvar: First up is the more glam and chill club.
+Beach Club Hvar is old style glamour.
 Stay for a drink or all day.
 Flowing white drapes and an ethereal set up over the sea this was almost also counted as a rooftop, maybe it will!
 For more click here.

-Hula Hula Hvar: In the early day time this was chill with mesmerizing sea views for miles, good tunes and cocktails.
-Though I have read this place really comes alive late afternoon / evening and a party must for sun down.
+Hula Hula Hvar has mesmerizing sea views for miles, good tunes and cocktails.
+I have read this place really comes alive late afternoon / evening and a party must for sun down.
+Shame it was just a day trip for us!

-You will then be transported to a quote driven beach club, ‘no stress’ or ‘I need sea habilitation’ signs and the famous Carpe Diem swing in the sea as you arrive.
+You will then be transported to this heavenly beach club, ‘no stress’ or ‘I need sea habilitation’ signs greet you and get ready to strip off and head to have your photo taken on the the famous Carpe Diem swing in the sea as you arrive.
+(If you want!)

-I read it was really over priced and boujee – the latter for sure but it wasn’t anymore expensive than anywhere else.
-Though at night I imagine it might rack up.
-The service could be improved but it’s definitely worth going for a fun afternoon.
-Bonus is the sunset taxi boat back to Hvar town.
+I read it was really over priced and pretentious but it wasn’t anymore expensive than anywhere else and everyone was lovely although the service could be improved.
+But it’s definitely worth going for a fun afternoon.
+Bonus was the sunset started while on the taxi boat back to Hvar town.

 There are some great rooftop restaurants and bars in Hvar town.
+For all click here.
 Though naturally in peak season it is hot at lunch.
 However I found a gem that has shade and all the views.
 A red carpet entrance, Don Quijote is a must for a fancy lunch.

 Terca cafe and bar above the main square for a drink.
-(Though they are very elusive online so click here for more information to find them)
+(Though they are very elusive online!)

 Cafe Park Central was also a popular spot for a drink – couldn’t quite class it as a rooftop as it had a roof but was gorgeous for a drink!